MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data.md

 ## Can I access immutable copies of Shifts data

 We don't store immutable copies of Shifts data.
-For example, a manager can make changes to the schedule, such as add notes, change shift times, assign tasks, and so on.
+For example, a manager can make changes to a schedule, such as add notes, change shift times, assign tasks, and so on.

 ## Data retrieval

-### Graph API

-### Ability to edit
+### Can Shifts data be edited?

 There are certain aspects of Shifts that can't be changed and certain aspects that can be changed.
-For example, Shifts details such as notes or colors can be edited similar to how they are in the Shifts app.
-Shifts requests can't be edited. \
+For example, Shifts details such as notes and colors can be edited similar to how they can be changed in the Shifts app.
+Shifts requests can't be edited unless the request is withdrawn.

-To see which field have been changed, you an search the Microsoft 365 audit log for Shifts events.

-To learn more about the events that are logged for Shifts activities in Teams in the Microsoft 365 audit log, see [Shifts in Teams activities](../../audit-log-events.md#shifts-in-teams-activities).
+To see which what fields have been changed, you can search the Microsoft 365 audit log for Shifts events.
+To learn more about the events that are logged for Shifts activities in the Microsoft 365 audit log, see [Shifts in Teams activities](../../audit-log-events.md#shifts-in-teams-activities).

+### Can I access Shifts data using Microsoft Graph?

+You can use Shifts Graph APIs to integrate Shifts data with external workforce management systems.
+To learn more, see [Shifts Graph APIs](graph/api/resources/shift?view=graph-rest-1.0).

+>### My organization uses an on-premises archiving system.
+Can we use Microsoft Graph to integrate with and access Shifts data?

+You can use Shifts Graph APIs to integrate Shifts data with external systems.
+To learn more, see [Shifts Graph APIs](graph/api/resources/shift?view=graph-rest-1.0).

 ## What happens to Shifts data if I turn off Shifts for my organization

-Turning off Shifts in your organization does not delete data.
+Turning off Shifts in your organization *does not* delete data.
 If you turn off Shifts, and then later turn on Shifts, your Shifts data will still be available.

 If you delete your tenant, all Shifts data is deleted after the retention period ends.